trustoverip/tswg-keri-specification/spec/spec.md

 https://github.com/trustoverip/tswg-keri-specification/issues/43
 :::

-The top-level fields of an Exchange, `exn` message body shall appear in the following order: `[ v, t, d, i, p, dt, r, q, a]`.
+The top-level fields of an Exchange, `exn` message body shall appear in the following order: `[ v, t, d, i, x, p, dt, r, q, a]`.
 All are required.
 No other top-level fields are allowed.
 Signatures and Seals shall be attached to the Message body using CESR attachment codes.

 Exchange message example: